dkrasne/visualizing_intertextuality/src/about.md

     return df
 ```

-It joins the disparate metrical data into a single dataframe and then returns it to a single restructured JSON object; and it converts each of the other dataframes to a JSON object.
+It joins the disparate metrical data into a single dataframe and then returns it to a single restructured JSON object; and it converts each of the other dataframes to a JSON object, which are collectively stored in an array.
 These are all saved to files that are automatically committed to GitHub.

 In the next stage of the project, the same Python data loader will also create network nodes and edges from the data.